cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 }
 ```

-Each module's migration scripts are specific to the module's store evolutions, and are not described in this ADR.
+Each module's migration functions are specific to the module's store evolutions, and are not described in this ADR.
 An example of x/bank store key migrations following the introduction of ADR-028 length-prefixed addresses can be seen [here](https://github.com/cosmos/cosmos-sdk/blob/ef8dabcf0f2ecaf26db1c6c6d5922e9399458bb3/x/bank/legacy/v042/store.go#L15).

 ### Tracking Module Versions in `x/upgrade`